The following will help boost your pasture productivity:

 Some deciduous leaves can be deadly after a frost.
 Eating dried or wilted, but not fresh, maple leaves can cause toxicosis in horses.
 Dried leaves are not generally believed to be toxic the following spring.
 Horses are the only species for which maple leaf toxicity has been reported.
 Fence horses out of areas where wilted maple leaves are plentiful.

-Remove any Prunus species (species in the cherry family) contain cyanide from horse pastures.
+Remove any Prunus species containing cyanide (species in the cherry family) from horse pastures.
 Cyanide is released after chewing the plant or seed, or when the plant material wilts (after a frost).
 Animals are often found dead within minutes to a few hours after eating the plant.

 Frost-damaged pastures can have a higher nonstructural carbohydrate (or sugars) content.
 This can lead to increased risk for founder and colic, especially for horses diagnosed with obesity, laminitis or Equine Metabolic Syndrome.
 To reduce the chance of adverse health effects, wait up to a week before turning horses back onto a pasture after the first killing frost.
 Subsequent frosts aren’t a concern as the first frost kills pasture plants.